It all started late in the evening.

 So we took photos despite how blurry the photos came out.
 Thankfully, the guy was helpful as he gave us specific instructions on how to get the spare tire out of the trunk.
 Yes, that means untwisting that “part” by ourselves.
 After a tough game of arm strength, we finally got the spare out of the trunk.

 Now comes the hard part.
 Placing the jack under the car.
 First, we tried putting it under the tire.
 Michael was quick to tell me this wasn’t the right method.
 Like I mentioned before, I have no clue how to change a flat.
 So, we put the jack under the body of the car.
-This plan seemed to work until we realized the car wasn’t lifted at an angle.
+This plan seemed to work until we realized the car was still planted on firm ground.

 At this point I was ready to throw in the towel and just call the towing service to pick up the car.

 What happened next was nothing short of a miracle.
 A car driving by stopped right next to ours and the driver pulled down the window.
-He asked what’s wrong and both me and Michael had to explain our situation.
-Lucky for us, the driver said he can change the tires.
+He asked what’s wrong and both Michael and I had to explain our situation.
+Lucky for us, the driver said he’ll help change the tires.

 PHEW!
 What a bigger relief!